wcoder/docs/docs/standard/modernize-with-azure-and-containers/lift-and-shift-existing-apps-devops/what-about-cloud-optimized-applications.md

 Because of the complexity of a microservices architecture, only specific scenarios and certain application types are suitable for microservice-based applications.
 These include large and complex applications that have multiple, evolving subsystems.
 In these cases, it's worth investing in a more complex software architecture, for increased long-term agility and more efficient application maintenance.
 But for less complex scenarios, it might be better to continue with a monolithic application approach or simpler N-Tier approaches.

-As a final note, even at the risk of being repetitive about this concept, you shouldn't look at using microservices in your applications as "all-in or nothing at all*.*" You can extend and evolve existing monolithic applications by adding new, small scenarios based on microservices.
+As a final note, even at the risk of being repetitive about this concept, you shouldn't look at using microservices in your applications as "all-in or nothing at all<em>.</em>" You can extend and evolve existing monolithic applications by adding new, small scenarios based on microservices.
 You don't need to start from scratch to start working with a microservices architecture approach.
 In fact, we recommend that you evolve from using an existing monolithic or N-Tier application by adding new scenarios.
 Eventually, you can break down the application into autonomous components or microservices.
 You can start evolving your monolithic applications in a microservices direction, step by step.

 ## When to use Azure App Service for modernizing existing .NET apps